Who Is Responsible? Self-Adaptation Under Multiple Concurrent Failures With Unknown Faults in Complex Robotic Systems: Related work

-We extend the idea presented by \cite{vogel_language_2012} by considering the dependencies between the \ac{ros} nodes in the managed system and executing self-optimizing adaptations if no \ac{ros} node has a critical uncertainty.
-Additionally, we use a rule-based approach similar to \citet{ghahremani_improving_2019}, but focus on the impact of a strategy on the downtime of the managed system.
-By considering the dependencies between \ac{ros} nodes, we extend the idea of categorizing adaptations by their criticality level in order to minimize the number of performed adaptations aiming for minimal system downtime.
+We extend the idea presented by \textcite{vogel_language_2012} since we consider the dependencies between the components of the managed system and executing self-optimizing adaptations if no component is involved in a critical failure.
+Additionally, we use a rule-based approach similar to \textcite{ghahremani_improving_2019} and focus on the impact of strategies on the specific goal of avoiding downtime.
+By considering the dependencies between software components, we extend the idea of categorizing adaptations by their criticality level in order to minimize the number of performed adaptations aiming for minimal system downtime.